 - Then, start focusing on the part of your brain that consciously made the decision to do this exercise.
 It is trying to get you to sit straight till you complete the exercise.
 This is your vijnanamaya kosha.

 - Now, focus on your heart.
 Relax and keep taking deep breaths.
 Slowly settle into a state of complete tranquility.
-You will feel pure happiness surging through your heart while you rid yourself
+You will feel pure happiness surging through your heart while you rid yourself of all fears and desires.
+This is your anandamaya kosha.

 - Then, start paying attention to your awareness.
 Your true consciousness is beyond this experience you’re having.
 Stay in this state for as long as you can pay attention.